 - Muscular dystrophies

 In cases of acute neurological conditions like stroke, spinal injury or traumatic brain injury, a patient needs immediate medical attention.
 Such patients are initially treated at hospital.
-Once the patient is stabilized through initial medical treatment, the neurologist will recommend physiotherapy treatment while the patients stay in the hospital.
+Once the patient is stabilised through initial medical treatment, the neurologist will recommend physiotherapy treatment while the patients stay in the hospital.
 The Physiotherapist will undertake a comprehensive assessment of patient’s cognition, perception, strength, coordination and balance and then will design a treatment programme according to the needs of the patient.
 Depending on the findings of the patient, the physiotherapist treatment plan may include:

 - Passive or Active assisted ROM Exercises: if the patient is unable or slightly able to perform the arm and leg movements.